Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 Some grain is expected on APT images, you can get rid of it by ticking `Median blur`.
 If it is present after, you either didn't enable the noise reduction when recording or the signal was just too weak.
 The latter is most common, grain appears whenever there is crackling during recording.

-# L-band HRPT/HRIT/LRIT reception guide (1.7 GHz)
+# L-band HRPT reception guide (1.7 GHz)
-> This section will be fairly limited in terms of HRIT/LRIT reception, given that I only have LOS with three geostationary satellites.
-- L-band reception is the next logical step after VHF, it is **harder to receive** requiring more **expensive equipment** and more effort making the antenna as well as requiring a **dish** and some half decent tracking skills.
+- L-band reception is the next logical step after VHF, it is **harder to receive** requiring more **expensive equipment** and more effort making the antenna as well as a **dish** paired with some half decent tracking skills.
 - While requiring more dedication, it offers much more interesting things than VHF: for example being able to receive 5+ channels of pure and uncompressed 1km/px images as well as full disc Earth images using geostationary satellites broadcasting HRIT/LRIT (or other alternatives)

 <break>